-Histopathological investigation on Puntius sophore affected by Epizootic Ulcerative Syndrome
+Histopathological investigation on Puntius sophore (Hamilton) affected by Epizootic Ulcerative Syndrome

 Abstract

 Histopathological investigation of Puntius sophore (commonly known as the pool barb) affected by Epizootic Ulcerative Syndrome (EUS) would typically reveal a range of pathological changes in the tissues, particularly in the skin, muscle, and internal organs.
-EUS is a disease caused by the oomycete Aphanomyces invadans, which leads to severe ulcerative lesions in fish.
+EUS is a disease caused by the Oomycete, Aphanomyces invadans, which leads to severe ulcerative lesions in fish.
 The histological analysis of the afflicted Puntius sophore was the main aim of this investigation.
 During the one-year study period, the putative fungus was detected from 228 EUS-infected fish samples using established techniques for isolation, culture, and identification.
 The EUS outbreak was visible in the muscle, liver, and kidney sections of infected fish samples.
 Granulomatous and inflammatory tissues replaced underlying muscles whereas the epidermis is completely lost.

 INTRODUCTION

 Epizootic ulcerative syndrome (EUS), which involves certain bacteria and fungi in its later phases and likely some viruses as well, is the most deadly of the complicated diseases that affect fish (Chinabut, 1995).
 This disease was first noticed in 1972 in Australia (Chattopadhyay et al., 1990) and Southeast-Asia (Rodgers and Burke, 1981).
 EUS is believed to have entered India in 1988 and since then has been causing large-scale mortalities in both freshwater and brackish water fish (Das and Das, 1993).
 It was believed that a different environmental factors and diverse group of organisms were responsible for these diseases since the symptoms differed with each outbreak.
 The Aphanomyces infection that grows fast caused necrotising ulcerations and granulomatosis was identified as the seasonal epizootic disease for freshwater and estuaries warm water fish with a variety of viral aetiologies (DFID, 1994).
 The causative agents, also known as A. invadans or A. piscida, were once again discovered during the Fifth Colloquium on Diseases in Asian Aquaculture in Australia.
-Furthermore, lesions induced by EUS are usually associated with gram-negative bacteria, whereas severe outbreaks are also associated with parasites and Rhabdo viruses.
+Furthermore, lesions induced by EUS are usually associated with gram-negative bacteria, whereas, severe outbreaks are also associated with parasites and Rhabdo viruses.
 (OIE, 2013; FAO, 2009).
 According to Miyazaki and Plumb (1985), the illness can impact the afflicted fish's kidney, liver, spleen, and brain.
-EUS currently affects 130 fish species across 26 countries (Pradhan et al. 2018).
+EUS currently affects 130 fish species across 26 countries (Pradhan et al., 2018).

 As a component of our cultural legacy, the fishing and aquaculture industries are crucial to India's socioeconomic development.
 Many rural fish farmers in India have turned to fish farming as a secondary source of income in order to meet the country's per capita protein needs.
 The majority of people engage in fish farming as a way to enhance their socioeconomic status through pond farming.
 Large-scale fish production has increased as a result of intensive fish rearing, utilising elevated densities of stockings, fertiliser and feed substitutes, and chemotherapeutic agent treatment.
-Additionally, it led to physiological stress and a higher chance of an outbreak of illness (Pillay 1996; McLean 1996).
-In addition, people are less likely to undertake aquaculture because of the elevated chance of infections, particularly EUS outbreaks, and their ignorance on fish illnesses (Callinan et al. 1999).
+Additionally, it leds to physiological stress and a higher chance of an outbreak of illness (Pillay 1996; McLean 1996).
+In addition, people are less likely to undertake aquaculture because of the elevated chance of infections, particularly EUS outbreaks, and their ignorance on fish illnesses (Callinan et al., 1999).